tom-howard/acs6121/docs/course/sim/part3.md

 #### Summary of SLAM

 See how easy it was to map an environment in the previous exercise?
-This works just as well on a real robot in a real environment too (as you will observe in [one of the Real Waffle "Getting Started Exercises" for Assignment #2](../../waffles/basics.md#exSlam)).
+This works just as well on a real robot in a real environment too (as you will observe in [one of the Real Waffle "Getting Started Exercises"](../../waffles/basics.md#exSlam)).

 This illustrates the power of ROS: having access to tools such as SLAM, which are built into the ROS framework, makes it really quick and easy for a robotics engineer to start developing robotic applications on top of this.
 Our job was made even easier here since we used some packages that had been pre-made by the manufacturers of our TurtleBot3 Robots to help us launch SLAM with the right configurations for our exact robot.
 If you were developing a robot yourself, or working with a different type of robot, then you might need to do a bit more work in setting up and tuning the SLAM tools to make them work for your own application.